-Provision for rail contract and recoverability of debt and equity investments in a subsidiary
+Recoverability of debt and equity investments in a subsidiary

-The Group applies judgement in evaluating whether the consolidated rail contract is an onerous contract and whether there are indicators of impairment and significant increase in credit risks in respect to the Company's debt and equity investments in SBS Transit Rail Pte.
-Ltd ("SBST Rail" or the "subsidiary").
+The Group applies judgement in evaluating whether there are indicators of impairment and significant increase in credit risks in respect to the Company's debt and equity investments in SBS Transit Rail Pte.
+Ltd. ("SBST Rail" or the "subsidiary").
 It considers the projection of the future financial performance of the DTL, NEL and SPLRT under the Consolidated Rail Licence applying appropriate key assumptions relating to ridership growth, fare adjustments, availability of grants from the Authorities and operating costs projections.
 The Group also considers external information regarding forecasted economic indicators and geopolitical risk factors that could affect key operating costs drivers such as labour and energy costs.